WCSCourses/GSBAfrica2023/modules/Module5/Module5_Session1_practical_assignment.docx.md

 ###	Let’s get started!

-In this tutorial, we will be using SAMtools, BCFtools and IGV.
+In this tutorial, we will be using SAMtools, BCFtools, and IGV.
 These are already installed on the VM you are using.
 If you are not using the VM, then endeavour to install these tools on your computer (or use a computer cluster with these tools).
 To check that these are installed, you can run the following commands:

 ```
 samtools --help
 ```

 ```
 bcftools --help
 ```

 ```
 igv
 ```

 This should return the help message for samtools and bcftools.
 The final command should launch the genome viewer IGV.
 You can close the IGV software, we will use it later in this tutorial to visualise variants.